 Some 4-year universities and community colleges offer accounts payable certificate programs through their accounting or continuing education departments.
-These programs focus on fundamental bookkeeping and accounting skills.
+These programs last anywhere from three months to a year and focus on fundamental bookkeeping and accounting skills.
 Some programs in the field also include courses in computerized accounting systems, such as QuickBooks.
 Voluntary certification is available through a few different private organizations and requires completion of an exam.

 Accounts Payable Certification